-This adorable Oreo Turkey Cookie will do double duty at the Thanksgiving table by showing the kids where they should sit.
+These adorable Turkey Cookie place card holders will do double duty at the Thanksgiving table by showing the kids where they should sit.

 One of my favorite memories from Thanksgiving dinners as a child was the day I graduated to the “grownups table.”
 I’m not sure whether I would have wanted to move up, and miss out one these place cards though.
 They are so cute!

-The kids can even get involved in making the project too. (although the turkeys might not get made if too many little ones are hovering around the supplies to make them!)
+The kids can even get involved in making the project too.
+Although the turkeys might not get made if too many little ones are hovering around the supplies to make them!

-- Oreo Cookies (two for each Turkey)
+- Oreo cookies (two for each turkey)

 - Whoppers candy

 - Miniature peanut butter cups